 With so many options, most people should be able to find the right kind of insurance policy to match their budget and insurance coverage needs.

-The website provides clear and basic information about each policy type, making it easy for people to see what the benefits are for each one.
+The website provides clear and basic information about each policy type, making it easy to see what the benefits are for each one.

-If people are looking for a term life policy that is simple to apply for and hassle free, National Life Group should fit the bill.
+If you're looking for a term life policy that is simple to apply for and hassle free, National Life Group should fit the bill.

 National Life Group's term life policy appears to come with two different options: one with a fixed premium rate and one with increasing premiums as the insured ages.
 These options allow potential clients to choose which term life insurance structure would work best for their situation.